-A few isolated reviewers said that pulp came out wet.
-We’re going to put this down to poor technique, since the vast majority of reviewers didn’t have issues.
-Remember to alternate produce, and give the machine plenty of time to work.
+A few isolated reviewers said that the pulp came out wet.
+We’re going to put this down to poor technique since the vast majority of reviewers didn’t have issues.
+Remember to alternate products, and give the machine plenty of time to work.
 If you keep feeding produce through, it’ll push out pulp before it’s completely done masticating!

 The juicing system is dual-stage, just like the J8006.
 In the first stage, produce goes through the auger, and gets crushed against the pulp screen.
 Then, the masticated pulp is squeezed one more time to get all the remaining juice out.